mayahq/mayalabs-sdk-python/EXAMPLES.md

 ```
 1. from SQL fetch 'all users who live in Bangalore'
 2. show in a table with button labelled Modify
     - 2.1. edit in a form with fields User, Name, Email
     2.1. go to step 3
-3. put all data into gsheet
+3. write all data into google sheet
 ```

 ### Platform Bots